Uberi/University-Notes/PHIL350/PHIL350.md

 So far we've been talking about how to tell when beliefs are proper/responsible/acceptable.
 However, does it even make sense to say a belief is proper?
 Can one be responsible or criticized for improper beliefs?
 According to Alson, we cannot control our own beliefs.

-**Deontological justification** is justification in terms of obligations - it is proper to hold a belief when it is fomed without breaking any of the rules of belief formation.
+**Deontological justification** is justification in terms of obligations - it is proper to hold a belief when it is formed without breaking any of the rules of belief formation.
 In other words, deontological justification is a freedom from blame for believing.

 The deontological justification rules should forbid beliefs likely to be false, and permit beliefs likely to be true.
 It is based on deontological actions - actions are acceptable if they follow the rules of acting.

-However, Alson says that while we can choose our actions, we cannot choose our beliefs.
+However, Alson argues against this by saying that while we can choose our actions, we cannot choose our beliefs.
 Therefore, we can't be blamed or judged for our beliefs, and can't say they are proper or improper if we can't even control them.
 If we ought to do something, then we should at least be able to do it - **obligation requires ability**.

 Ginet's deontological justification model says that believing something if and only if they follow the rules of belief formation, and could not be blamed for believing it. **Doxastic voluntarism** is the view that people control their own beliefs. **Doxastic involuntarism** is the view that people cannot.

 Descartes says that being able to control one's beliefs is one of the most fundamental abilities that one has.
 Most philosophers in the past shared a similar view, but modern philosophers generally have the opposite view.
 Beliefs can be controlled no more than one's automatic bodily functions.

-According to Alson, in addition to perceptual beliefs being involutary (we can't control what we believe we perceive), inferential beliefs are as well - we can't make ourselves arbitrarily believe that 1 + 1 = 2.
+According to Alson, in addition to perceptual beliefs being involutary (we can't control what we believe we perceive), inferential beliefs are as well - we can't make ourselves arbitrarily believe that 1 + 1 = 3.

 Alson admits that we do seem to have some sort of control over the long term of our beliefs - pretending to believe something over a long time could eventually result in actually believing it, though the success rate probably isn't very good.